-How to Create a Land Trust in Florida
+How a Land Trust Works

-We prepare land trusts for clients throughout Florida.
+Our attorneys prepare land trusts for clients throughout Florida.

 Alper Law attorneys

-Key Features of a Florida Land Trust
+Florida Land Trust Benefits

 Land Trust Agreements

+Ownership of a property through a land trust begins with drafting a written land trust agreement.
+A land trust agreement should appoint the equitable property owner and trustmaker as the beneficiary.
 The trustmaker must appoint an independent person as trustee.
+The trustee may be an individual or legal entity.
 The purchaser should not name themselves as both beneficiary and trustee.
 The dual appointment may merge the legal and beneficial ownership and collapse the trust.

 Beneficiaries

-The land trust property is titled in the trustee’s name in their fiduciary capacity, such as “John Doe, Trustee.”
+The property is titled in the trustee’s name in their fiduciary capacity, such as “John Doe, Trustee.”
 The “trustee” designation alerts the public that the trustee owns the legal title on behalf of an underlying trust and other persons hold the beneficial interest in the property.
 The trustee may be compensated as agreed by the parties and as expressed in the trust agreement.

 Using an LLC as Trustee